astro-informatics/sleplet/documentation/DOCUMENTATION.md

 ## Paper Figures

 To recreate the figures from the below papers, one may use the CLI or the API.
-For those which don't use the `mesh` or `sphere` CLIs, the relevant API code isn't provided as it is contained within the
+For those which do not use the `mesh` or `sphere` CLIs, the relevant API code is not provided as it is contained within the
 [examples folder](https://github.com/astro-informatics/sleplet/tree/main/examples).

 ### Sifting Convolution on the Sphere